John-Otago/Discussions-on-Higher-Education/README.md

 The collection was first released in 2021, although I have been reading about these issues for years (I will add past resources where possible and relevant).
 The Covid-19 pandemic has accelerated many existing trends and changes that were already underway; it is more important than ever to rethink the role of and our approaches to higher education.

 Putting together this collection with regular updates is time-consuming and can be physically and emotionally exhausting.
-I do not necessarily agree with everything collected here (some of them actually contradict each other), and many issues facing us are highly complicated if not politically sensitive.
+I do not necessarily agree with everything collected here, and many issues facing us are highly complicated if not politically sensitive.
 I don't like polarisation and hope we can find a way to talk to each other for better social cohesion to address the common challenges facing us—that's the purpose of this collection for informed discussion.

 For current graduate students (including those starting or finishing graduate schools), [04 The Academic Job Market](https://github.com/John-Otago/Discussions-on-Higher-Education#04-the-academic-job-market) would be a useful section to understand the academic market.
 Also consult The J.W.
 List: Resources & Advice for PhD Students (forthcoming).